scs/substrate-api-client/README.md

 ## FAQ
 1. Q: Everything compiles but the Substrate node does not accept my extrinsic or returns an error even if the extrinsic should be correct.

     A: First, ensure the api-client and the Substrate node have a matching version.
-E.g. if you're running your node on `release-polkadot-v1.2.0`, checkout and compile a matching branch of the api-client.
+E.g. if the node is running on `release-polkadot-v1.2.0`, checkout and compile a matching branch of the api-client.
 We are using the same naming scheme as Parity does.
 Please note: Not all Polkadot releases are published for all api-client releases.
 Which Polkadot releases are supported by which api-client release are noted in the [release notes](https://github.com/scs/substrate-api-client/releases).
 Don't find the release-match you're looking for?
 Feel free to request it via an issue.

 2. Q: I get the error `Bad input data provided to validate_transaction` from the node when submitting an extrinsic.
 Even though I made sure the api-client and Polkadot releases are matching.